Politics of Kosovo: Autonomy and independence

-The Autonomous Region of Kosovo and Metohija (1945–1963) was established in 1945 as an autonomous entity within the People's Republic of Serbia.
+The Socialist Autonomous Province of Kosovo was established in 1945 as an autonomous entity within the People's Republic of Serbia.
 Under the 1974 constitution, Kosovo obtained extensive autonomy, and became one of the subjects of the Yugoslav federation.

 On 5 July 1989 this extensive autonomy was largely revoked by Slobodan Milošević's administration and the amount of autonomy of Kosovo had been restored to its pre-1974 status.
 On 28 September 1990, the name of the province was reverted to Autonomous Province of Kosovo and Metohija.

 In 1990, Kosovo was declared independent by the ethnic Albanian politicians and was recognised by Albania.
 The name of the entity was Republic of Kosova.
 A period of fighting ensued between Kosovan Albanians and Yugoslav security forces resulting in a humanitarian crisis.
 In 1999, the United Nations placed Kosovo under their administration in the aftermath of the War in Kosovo.
-Under the United Nations Security Council Resolution 1244, the United Nations Interim Administration Mission in Kosovo (UNMIK) was established on 10 June 1999, which maintained how the Province of Kosovo functioned.
-UNSCR 1244 called for a political process to determine the future status of Kosovo; UN-sponsored negotiations began in 2006 (see Kosovo status process).
+Under the United Nations Security Council Resolution 1244 (UNSCR 1244), the United Nations Interim Administration Mission in Kosovo (UNMIK) was established on 10 June 1999, which maintained how the Province of Kosovo functioned.
+UNSCR 1244 called for a political process to determine the future status of Kosovo; UN-sponsored negotiations began in 2006.

-United Nations Security Council Resolution 1244 placed Kosovo under transitional UN administration pending a determination of Kosovo's future status.
+UNSCR 1244 placed Kosovo under transitional UN administration pending a determination of Kosovo's future status.
 This Resolution entrusted UNMIK with sweeping powers to govern Kosovo, but also directed UNMIK to establish interim institutions of self-governance.
 Resolution 1244 gave Yugoslavia no role in governing Kosovo and from 1999, national laws and institutions were not valid in Kosovo.
 The resolution recognised Yugoslav sovereignty of Kosovo.
 NATO has a separate mandate to provide for a safe and secure environment.

 In May 2001, UNMIK promulgated the Constitutional Framework, which established Kosovo's Provisional Institutions of Self-Government (PISG).
 After 2001, UNMIK gradually transferred increased governing competencies to the PISG, while reserving some powers such as foreign affairs.
 Kosovo also established municipal governments and an internationally supervised Kosovo Police Service.